 As a growing functional team with an increasing number of internal and external software tools, customer success also requires the infrastructure support of operations and business intelligence.
-The Customer Success Operations role is responsible for bringing together different systems into a coherent framework that enables both CSMs and customers.
+The Customer Success Operations definition and role is responsible for bringing together different systems into a coherent framework that enables both CSMs and customers.

 Typical systems include:

 - CRMs (e.g. Salesforce)

 - Customer success analytics (e.g. Gainsight, Totango, ClientSuccess)

 - Marketing automation (e.g. Marketo, Pardot, Eloqua, HubSpot)